 Give Your Dog Antioxidants

-Antioxidants help prevent cell damage from free radicals … damaged cells that try to repair themselves by stealing from other cells.
-Antioxidants prevent oxidative stress, reducing inflammation and boosting immunity.
-Ensuring your dog gets plenty of antioxidant-rich foods like blueberries and broccoli can help prevent UTIs and other bacterial infections
+Antioxidants can help remove damaging free radicals, which are cells that try to repair themselves by stealing from other cells.
+Antioxidants can help reduce oxidative stress, promote a healthy inflammatory response and support the immune system.
+Ensuring your dog gets plenty of antioxidant-rich foods like blueberries and broccoli can help support urinary tract health.

 What Are Symptoms of UTI in Dogs?